 (l) the proposed new expiry date for the contract.

+Note for this regulation:

-Note — Section 65(1) of the Code requires a credit provider to give notice to the other party of a change to a credit contract, mortgage or guarantee that has been agreed to by the credit provider and the other party.
+Section 65(1) of the Code requires a credit provider to give notice to the other party of a change to a credit contract, mortgage or guarantee that has been agreed to by the credit provider and the other party.
 The notice must be given within 30 days after the date of the agreement.
 Section 65(3) of the Code provides that, if the parties propose to increase the amount of credit by agreement, the credit provider must also give to the debtor, before the agreement is made, a written notice containing the information required by the regulations.

 (2) Despite subsection (1), the matter in subsection (1)(h) and (i) relating to the total amount of repayments need only be included in the written notice given under section 65(3) of the Code if the contract concerned would, on the assumptions under sections 158 and 160 of the Code, be paid out within 7 years of the date on which credit is first provided under the contract.